Dynamical phase transition to localized states in the two-dimensional random walk conditioned on partial currents: Comparison of different dynamical regimes

 \section{Comparison of different dynamical regimes}

 In order to determine the most likely form of a fluctuation away from the mean, $J\neq \langle J\rangle$, the functionals corresponding to the different dynamical regimes must be compared.
 This includes the flat solution $G_\text{flat}(J)$, the inner-band solution $G_\text{i.b.}(J,\ell^*(J))$, the outer-band solution $G_\text{o.b.}(J,\ell^*(J))$ and the vortex solution $ G_\text{vort.}(J,\ell^*(J))$, where $\ell^*(J)$ denotes the value of $\ell$ for which each of those functionals are minimized for a given $J$, which was highlighted by gray continuous lines in the different panels of Fig.~\ref{FigS2}.
-The dependence on $\ell^*(J)$ is omitted in the main text, where for lack of space it is not possible to discuss the role played by the characteristic length $\ell$.
+The dependence on $\ell^*(J)$ is omitted in the main text, as the role played by the characteristic length $\ell$ is not discussed there.

 A comparison of the different dynamical regimes is provided in Fig.~\ref{FigS3}.
-Aside from the functionals corresponding to the different {\it ans\"atze}, we include the functional that takes the minimum value at each $J$,

-and also its convex envelope $G_\text{Maxw.}(J)$.
-While $G_\text{min.}(J)$ gives the functional that maximizes the probability for each value of $J$, from which the scaled cumulant-generating function of Fig.~2 (b) in the main text has been obtained via a Legendre-Fenchel transform, it is not a convex function.
-If the inverse Legendre-Fenchel transform is performed on the scaled cumulant-generating function, we obtain $G_\text{Maxw.}(J)$.
+Aside from the functionals corresponding to the different {\it ans\"atze}, we include the functional that takes the minimum value at each $J$, $G_\text{min.}(J) = \text{min}\{G_\text{flat}(J), G_\text{i.b.}(J,\ell^*(J)), G_\text{o.b.}(J,\ell^*(J)),$ $G_\text{vort.}(J,\ell^*(J))\}$, and also its convex envelope $G_\text{Maxw.}(J)$.
+While $G_\text{min.}(J)$, from which the macroscopic SCGF of Fig.~\ref{Fig2} (b) has been obtained via a Legendre-Fenchel transform, maximizes the probability for each value of $J$, it is not convex.
+If the inverse Legendre-Fenchel transform is performed on the SCGF, we then obtain $G_\text{Maxw.}(J)$, which is convex.
 This Maxwell construction highlights a coexistence between the different dynamical phases \cite{touchette09a}.

-The two panels show the same results, but the axis ranges are very different, so as to focus on different aspects.
-In Fig.~\ref{FigS3} (a), which is meant to facilitate the comparison between the different dynamical regimes, we can clearly see that the minimum value changes across the range of $J$ as follows:
+The two panels of Fig.~\ref{FigS3} show essentially the same results, which were moreover displayed in Fig.~\ref{Fig1} (c), but the axis ranges are very different, and thus focus on different aspects.
+In Fig.~\ref{FigS3} (a), which is meant to facilitate the comparison between the different dynamical regimes, we can clearly see that $G_\text{min.}(J)$ takes values across the range of $J$ as follows: